GoC-Spending/contracts-data-web/content/department/psic-ispc.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Office of the Public Sector Integrity Commissioner of Canada spent an estimated \$1.4M in 2021-2022 on contracts.
+Office of the Public Sector Integrity Commissioner of Canada spent an estimated **\$1.4M in 2021-2022** on contracts.

+Across 88 contracts active since the start of the 2017-2018 fiscal year, 10 have at least one amendment (11%).
+Of contracts with amendments, the average increase in dollar value was 158% and the average number of amendments was 1.5.
+Cumulatively these amendments represent an increase of \$2.0M over the original contract values.

+The average contract duration was 1.2 years, and the average contract value (not including contracts under \$10k) was \$91.7K.
+The longest contract was 8.01 years.
+The largest contract by value (including amendments) was \$1.3M.

 {{< /entity_summary >}}

 ## Vendors